FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The response will contain only lists with a maximum of 3 elements.
-Longer lists will be replaced by internal reference strings.
+The response will contain only lists with a maximum of 3 elements, with longer lists being replaced by internal reference strings:

 ```json hl_lines="44 46"
 {